Antvirf/stui/README.md

 - Feat: Ability to use `slurmrestd` / REST API instead of Slurm binaries
 - Feat: Config option for which view to start app in
 - Fix: highlight of currently selected row, if the cursor is on it, resets on data refresh
-- Feat: support selection of objects without a clear ID column, such as certain `sacctmgtr` data like `Event`
+- Feat: support selection of objects without a clear ID column, such as certain `sacctmgr` data like `Event`
 - Feat: `TextView` or something similar to `sdiag`, so we can support `sacctmgr` text entities: `Configuration`, `Stats`

 ## Alternatives and why this project exists